LaunchCode-Education-Archived/csharp-web-development/src/chapters/classes-part2/special-methods.rst

 they point to the same memory address.
 This is identical to the behavior we see when using the ``==`` operator: ``bono1 == bono2``.

-In the example above we created two different ``Student`` objects, so the expression ``bono1.Equals(bono2)`` evaluates to ``false``.
-In order to compare two objects based on their *properties*, rather than their memory references, we need to define our own ``Equals()`` method.
+In the example above, we created two different ``Student`` objects, so the expression ``bono1.Equals(bono2)`` evaluates to ``false``.
+In order to compare two objects based on their *fields*, rather than their memory references, we need to define our own ``Equals()`` method.

 The difference between the comparison carried out by the default ``Equals()``